Propel Cross-Border E-Commerce With

 5. Above all, stay flexible

-COVID-19 has dramatically transformed supply chains, global shipping and business models of enterprises and operations of all sizes across the world.
-At consumer level, it’s drastically changed purchase habits and shifted cultural norms.
 All businesses, especially SMEs, must be ready to step outside their comfort zone – and not shy away from seeking customers in new geographies.
 Those that once only traded domestically or intra-regionally may now find themselves – thanks to e-commerce – reaching further afield.

 It’s important to stay agile.
 Expanding your own supply chain will help mitigate future disruption (that could in turn affect your customers overseas).
 Investing time and effort in de-centralized supply chains will help protect you.

 Undoubtedly, events move fast.
-With COVID-19, Brexit, shifts in EU policy and other such developments in recent months, Asia-Europe trade looks very different to how it did just 2 years ago.
+With COVID-19, Brexit, shifts in EU policy and other macroeconomic and geopolitical challenges in recent years, Asia-Europe trade continues to adapt in the face of disruption.
 But opportunities abound for businesses, including SMEs, who are tuned in to the tools they need for success.
-From leveraging trade deals to tapping on e-commerce tools that help cross-border growth, it’s an exciting time for both Asia businesses and those further afield.

 Undoubtedly, events move fast.
-With COVID-19, Brexit, shifts in EU policy and other such developments in recent months, Asia-Europe trade looks very different to how it did just 2 years ago.
+With COVID-19, Brexit, shifts in EU policy and other macroeconomic and geopolitical challenges in recent years, Asia-Europe trade continues to adapt in the face of disruption.
 But opportunities abound for businesses, including SMEs, who are tuned in to the tools they need for success.
-From leveraging trade deals to tapping on e-commerce tools that help cross-border growth, it’s an exciting time for both Asia businesses and those further afield.